The Accurate Particle Tracer Code: Introduction

 \section{Introduction}

 Nonlinear and multi-scale dynamical processes are ubiquitous in different fields of scientific and engineering researches.
 Especially in plasma physics, where long-range collective phenomena dominate, advanced numerical schemes and powerful computing software are required for solving complex physical and technical problems.
 The GeoAlgorithmic Plasma Simulator (GAPS) project is initiated in order to solve various difficult yet key problems in plasma-related domains by applying advanced geometric algorithms and modern large-scale simulation techniques.
-The Accurate Particle Tracer (APT) code is one product of the GAPS project aiming to large-scale particle simulations on dynamical systems.
+The Accurate Particle Tracer (APT) code is one product of the GAPS project and aims to facilitate the systematic large-scale applications of advanced algorithms for particle dynamical simulations.

+Particle dynamical simulations play important roles in numerical studies of plasmas.
+Various codes have been developed and used widely for solving problems including the particle acceleration in magnetic reconnection \cite{Perona_Eriksson_testPtcCode2014,Hamilton_TestParticleCode_CUEBIT_MHD_rcnct}, fast particle dynamics in Tokamaks \cite{Pfefferle_VENUS-LEVIS_2014,White_ORBIT_1984}, wave-particle interactions in earth magnetosphere \cite{SuZhenPeng_2014_EMIC}, and particle transportation in plasma turbulences \cite{Dalena_2012_testparticle,Tautz_2010}.
+The particle dynamical simulation is also a main method of solving differential stochastic equations, when stochastic processes of plasmas are considered, such as the simulation of runaway dynamics during disruptions of tokamak operations \cite{Eriksson_Helander_SimRE_disruption_2003}.